Frequently Asked Questions

 Weather, luggage & protection gear

-Weather: Portugal is usually very hot in the Summer (June-August) and cold (but not freezing) in the Winter (November-February).
-Rain can occur, but even during winter its not that common.
+Weather: Portugal is usually very hot in the Summer (July-August) and cold (but not freezing) in the Winter (December-February).
+Rain can occur, but even during winter its not that common, or at least, the stong showers usually dont last very long.
 Odds are you will enjoy the weather, and thats why I operate my tours all year round.

 What should you bring on the tours: